WesternFriend/westernfriend.org/docs/deploy.md

 3. Collect static files
    - `python manage.py collectstatic --no-input`

-At this point, make sure to check the DigitalOcean Space where static files should be stored, to ensure the app has access to the storage space.
+**NOTE:** At this point, make sure to check the DigitalOcean Space where static files should be stored, to ensure the app has access to the storage space.
+If the staticfiles are not uploaded to the storage space, check the Spaces and App configurations and try again before proceeding with further steps.

 ## Scaffold Initial Content